kwand/CS598_DL4H_EHRMamba/README.md

 pip3 install torch=2.9.1 --index-url https://download.pytorch.org/whl/cu130
 ```

-2. Install at least PyHealth v2.0 (you may need to manually git clone the repository, remove version requirements in `pyproject.toml` such as requiring PyTorch 2.7.1, etc. Otherwise, it may force use a lower CUDA version i.e. 12.6 and therefore preventing installation of later packages)
+2. Install at least PyHealth v2.0 (you may need to manually git clone the repository, remove version requirements in `pyproject.toml` such as requiring PyTorch 2.7.1, etc. Otherwise, it may force use of a lower CUDA version i.e. 12.6 and therefore preventing installation of later packages)

 ```
 git clone https://github.com/sunlabuiuc/PyHealth